doo/scanbot-sdk-example-flutter/README.md

 After the trial period has expired all Scanbot SDK functions as well as the UI components (like Document Scanner UI) will stop working or may be terminated.
 You have to restart the app to get another trial period.

-To get an unrestricted, "no-strings-attached" 30 day trial license, please submit the [Trial License Form](https://scanbot.io/en/sdk/demo/trial) on our website.
+To get a free "no-strings-attached" trial license, please submit the [Trial License Form](https://scanbot.io/trial/) on our website.